ebukaracer/EzSoundCore/README.md

  [View in DocFx](https://ebukaracer.github.io/EzSoundCore)

 ## Features
-- Easy-to-use methods for playing, muting, and enabling/disabling audio sources.
+- Easy-to-use methods for playing sounds
+- Provides a quick and easy way to manage multiple audio sources
-- Support for audio mixer snapshots.
+- Support for audio mixer snapshots
-- Editor utilities for importing and removing package elements.
+- Flexible utility for generating unique ID from audio-clips

 ## Installation
- *In unity editor inside package manager:*
-- Hit `(+)`, choose `Add package from Git URL`(Unity 2019.4+)
+_Inside the Unity Editor using the Package Manager:_
+- Click the **(+)** button in the Package Manager and select **"Add package from Git URL"** (requires Unity 2019.4 or later).
-- Paste the `URL` for this package inside the box: https://github.com/ebukaracer/EzSoundCore.git#upm
+-  Paste the Git URL of this package into the input box: https://github.com/ebukaracer/EzSoundCore.git#upm
-- Hit `Add`
+-  Click **Add** to install the package.
-- If you're using assembly definition in your project, be sure to add this package's reference under: `Assembly Definition References` or check out [this](https://ebukaracer.github.io/ebukaracer/md/SETUPGUIDE.html)
+-  If your project uses **Assembly Definitions**, make sure to add a reference to this package under **Assembly Definition References**.
+    - For more help, see [this guide](https://ebukaracer.github.io/ebukaracer/md/SETUPGUIDE.html).

+## Setup
+After installation, use the menu option:  `Racer > EzSoundCore > Import Elements` to will import the prebuilt elements (prefabs) included in the package to help you get started quickly and streamline your workflow.

 ## Quick Usage
+After you have imported this package's **Elements**, locate **SoundCore** prefab and add it to your desired scene.

 ```csharp
 using Racer.EzSoundCore.Core;
 using UnityEngine;